We eat and drink all the time

 Yet how much ‘stuff’ goes on around this process!
 How often do we eat and drink thoughtlessly!
 How often are we worrying over what we eat and what we ‘mustn’t eat’.

-Or we don’t eat when we feel starving hungry.
+Or we don’t eat at all even when we feel starving hungry.

 And in the news and media we are bombarded with subjects around diets, over-eating, obesity, body image.

-What could be a simple pleasure – eating and drinking, has become fraught with reasons to criticise ourselves, feel shame, feel out of control, feel guilty.
+What could be a simple pleasure – eating and drinking, has become fraught.
+We find reasons to criticise ourselves, feel shame, feel out of control, feel guilty.

 The enjoyment of eating can get tarred with the emotional impact of family conversations, traditions and expectations of perfection or a perceived ideal.